rkrishnan8594/trackr/README.md

 #Leg 2: MVP

 ### Architecture and Tools
 We used Ruby on Rails for the implementation of the MVP.
-This was primarily because of the following:\n
+This was primarily because of the following:

     Inbuilt RESTful design

     Strict to adherence to MVC design structure

     Object Relational Mapping

-    Rails is very well established platform in the professional developement scene Rails has a very elementary learning curve
+    Rails is very well established platform in the professional developement scene

+    Rails has a very elementary learning curve

 We used Postgres for the following reasons:
     We are building for 'n' users